HomeLaboratory of Bioadaptation sa sa

 Main scientific achievements:

-For the first time Watermelon mosaic virus (WM) belonging to the Potivirus family was identified in the Cucumis melo L. as a result of sequential analysis of amplification products synthesized with specific primer pairs to the C-terminus of RdRp and Nib-proteins of the viral genome and the N-terminus of the capsid protein-CP (registration numbers in Genbank: MG964114-MG964228).
+• For the first time, Watermelon mosaic virus (WM) belonging to the Potivirus family was identified in Cucumis melo L. as a result of sequential analysis of amplification products synthesized with specific primer pairs to the C-terminus of RdRp and Nib-proteins of the viral genome and the N-terminus of the capsid protein-CP (registration numbers in Genbank: MG964114-MG964228).
 At the same time, recombination between groups G2/G1 was found in WMV isolates;